SPECIES DESCRIPTION

 1) Basal, oval to lance-shaped, blunt or pointed.

-2) Stem, similar though generally narrower.
+2) Cauline, similar though generally narrower.

 Flowers:-

-a) purplish or purplish-violet, rarely whitish.
+2) Perianth-segments, purplish or purplish-violet, rarely whitish.

-b) outer 6-12 mm, broadly ovate, obtuse, hairless (glabrous), concave.
+a) outer, 6-12 mm, broadly ovate, obtuse, glabrous, concave.

 zone, with a glabrous appendage, with short, inconspicuous basal